SKyles98/100-days-of-code/r1-log.md

     -Created a Lyric Finding App that uses JSON parsing for getting data from API's
     - Learned about network request and how data is parsed.
 ### R1D4
+  - Worked on a Pomodoro CLock App
+  - Overall im happy with the end result and finishing a project withould having my handheld

 ### R1D5